modality-dev/modality-js/README.md

 # modality-js

+A modular framework for running and managing nodes with efficient communication between them.

 ## Installation

+To install the necessary dependencies, run:

 ```bash
 pnpm i
 ```

-## Running a node
+## Running a Node

-To run a node you'll find configs in `packages/fixtures/network-node/fixtures/config`
+To run a node, you'll find the configurations in `packages/fixtures/network-node/fixtures/config`.

+Execute the following command:

 ```bash
 node packages/network-node/src/cmds/run_sequencer.js --config packages/network-node/fixtures/configs/node1.json
 ```

-You should now see in the terminal that you are now listening on the addresses set in the config `node1.json`
+You should now see in the terminal that you are listening on the addresses set in the `node1.json` config.

-## Communication between nodes
+## Communication Between Nodes

 ### Ping

-To start a 2nd node and ping node 1 from node 2 you can run passing in for `target` the addresses you are listening to from when you started `node1`
+To start a second node and ping node 1 from node 2, use the `target` address from when you started `node1`:

 ```bash
 node packages/network-node/src/cmds/ping.js --config packages/network-node/fixtures/configs/node2.json --target /ip4/127.0.0.1/tcp/10001/ws/p2p/12D3KooWPBRNBzgceXh7Z27wGoyYYz9ggwaYg2dWiwXXe8ieyFCN --times 10